isar/isar/docs/docs/crud.md

 ## Modifying the database

 It's finally time to modify our collection!
-To create, update, or delete objetcs, use the respective operations wrapped in a write transaction:
+To create, update, or delete objects, use the respective operations wrapped in a write transaction:

 ```dart
 await isar.writeTxn(() async {